BorelEnzo/BorelEnzo.github.io/CTFs/ice_CTF_18/pokeamango/index.md

 >I love these new AR games that have been coming out recently,
 > so I decided that I would make my own with my favorite fruit!
 The Mango!
-> Can you poke 151 mangos?
+> Can you poke 151 mangoes?
 >
 >NOTE Make sure that you allow the app access to your GPS location and camera
 >otherwise the app will not work.
 You can do that in App Permissions in Settings.

 We are given the [APK file](pokeamango.apk), an Android game similar to the well-known Pokemon Go.
-As usual, we used `apktool` to extract [files](pokeamango.zip) properly in order to analyse how we could trick the game to capture mangos efficiently.
+As usual, we used `apktool` to extract [files](pokeamango.zip) properly in order to analyse how we could trick the game to capture mangoes efficiently.

 The app has only four screens: